plume-lib/trigger-travis/README.md

 the Travis access token (see below for details).

 `MESSAGE` is a string that will be displayed by Travis's web interface.
-(When you push a commit, Travis uses the commit message; `trigger-travis` lets you customize the message.)
+(For a commit push, Travis uses the commit message.)

 ## Travis access token